calcmogul/controls-engineering-in-frc/README.md

 ### Add content for building understanding and intuition

-The classical control sections are glossed over.
-Also the stability portion doesn't talk on how PID affects stability.
-There is mention of the root locus but a student will just look at it and go "um, okay".

 ### More thorough examples

 The "Implementation Steps" section needs subsections to explain how to do each